CreedG/Chessify/README.md

 Chessify is currently under development, i.e. not yet released.

-You can compile the code above and get out a chessboard. and it will *maybe* work on your device.
-So far it has only been tested on a Samsung Galaxy S5 (1080x1920) but tracks pieces fairly robustly, especially when the mount is placed higher and perspective is minimised.
+You can compile the code above and get out a chessboard.
+It should, but is not guaranteed to work on every device depending on camera and resolution details (development was on a Samsung Galaxy S5).
+It tracks pieces fairly robustly, especially when the mount is placed higher and perspective is minimised.